• Skip to primary navigation

 October 23, 2018 by admin 1 Comment

-Before we had children I remember looking around houses that had kids in them and thinking how worn everything looked.
+Before we had children, I remember looking around houses that had kids in them and thinking how worn everything looked.
 Scratches to skirting boards, stains on carpets and marks on the walls.
 Little did I know back then that my own house would soon look very similar.

-Furnishings and decorations need to be very hardwearing to survive a house full of children.
-Over the years we’ve adjusted our preferences to fit the occupants of the house.
-I now look for wipe clean paint and don’t really care about the colour, carpets need to most definitely not be anything resembling white or cream and generally a wooden or tiled floor is preferable, but the choices can be overwhelming.
+Furnishings and decorations need to be very hard-wearing to survive a house full of children.
+Over the years, we’ve adjusted our preferences to fit the occupants of the house.
+I now look for wipe-clean paint and don’t really care about the colour.
+Carpets need to most definitely not be anything resembling white or cream, and generally, a wooden or tiled floor is preferable, but the choices can be overwhelming.

-We have engineered oak wood flooring from here through our hall and living room, which have aged pretty well.
+We have engineered oak wood flooring through our hall and living room, which have aged pretty well.
 They are durable, look great and are cheaper than hardwood floors without losing quality, but I’m currently unsure as to what to do with the rest of the house.

 The best flooring for families